 Congressional Art Competition

-The Artistic Discovery Contest is open to all high school students.
+The Art Competition is open to all high school students.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 All entries must be an original in concept, design and execution.